pgorman/dangerjaunt/minirules.md

 #### 6. Wizard Eye ####

-The caster conjures up an invisible, magical ``eye,'' that can move up to 240 feet from its creator.
+The caster conjures up an invisible, magical "eye," that can move up to 240 feet from its creator.
 It floats along as directed by the caster, at a rate of 120 feet per turn.
 Range: 24'', duration: 1 hour.